Guides

 Although spun content and Web 2.0 backlinks are a relic of the past in mainstream SEO, there are still certain situations where they can work to boost a site's authority.

-Spun content is where you take existing content, put into a software called a spinner, and get a new article filled with synonyms and paraphrases of the original.
+Spun content is where you take existing content, put it into spinning software, and get a new article filled with synonyms and paraphrases of the original.

 As you can imagine, the resulting articles don't always read well.